mesosphere-backup/dcos-cassandra-service/README.md

 ### Node Info

-To view general information about a node, the following command my be run from the CLI.
+To view general information about a node, run the following command from the CLI.
 ```
 $ dcos cassandra --name=<service-name> node describe <nodeid>
 ```